cjohansen/dataspex/README.md

 Whether you're debugging a live system or scrying the hidden structure of your app state, Dataspex gives you eyes on the flow.

+(Watch the grand tour of Dataspex in 10 minutes)[https://youtu.be/5AKvD3nGCYY].

 Dataspex is the spiritual successor to [Gadget Inspector](https://github.com/cjohansen/gadget-inspector).